bean-mhm/realbloom/USAGE.md

 1. Using the internal config, convert from CIE XYZ I-E to the common color space.
 2. Using the user config, convert from the common color space to the working space.

-## Command Line Interface
+# Command Line Interface

 RealBloom provides a CLI that can be used from within a terminal or any other program.
 This can be useful for animations, batch processing, and automated scripts.
 The commands are self-explanatory, as they deliver the same functionality as the GUI.

 You can enter the CLI by running `realbloom cli` in the program directory.
 Type `help` to see a list of the supported commands.
 Use `quit` to exit the program.

-> If you run RealBloom with an empty command, or anything other than `cli`, it will start the GUI.
+If you run RealBloom with an empty command, or anything other than `cli`, it will start the GUI.

-### Animations

-As mentioned above, a CLI opens the possibility to use RealBloom for animations.
-You can get started by taking a look at `demo/Scripts/anim_conv.py` which is a basic Python script for performing convolution on a sequence of frames.
+If you're interested in using RealBloom for animations, you can take a look at `demo/Scripts/anim_conv.py` which is a basic Python script for performing convolution on a sequence of frames.

-## GPU Helper
+# GPU Helper

 Some of the modules may use RealBloom's GPU helper program if needed.
 The GPU helper tries to perform operations on the dedicated GPU, while the main program and its GUI are intended to run on the integrated GPU.
 This is only relevant for Dual-GPU systems.